Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 • The participant voluntarily disengages (no longer volunteers for services)

-• Loss of contact with family and unable to find.
-In these circumstances, the HCM will notify the CSW who will attempt to establish contact with the family to reengage.
-If reengagement is unsuccessful, service coordination between the HCM and the CSW ends.
+• Loss of contact with family and unable to locate.
+In these circumstances, the GSW will notify the CSW who will attempt to establish contact with the family to reengage.
+If reengagement is unsuccessful, service coordination between the GSW and the CSW ends.

-5. Document in the Contact Notebook relevant information about the contact with the HCM including the names and phone numbers of the DPSS case carrying Eligibility Worker (EW) and GSW as applicable.
+5. Document in the Contact Notebook relevant information about the contact with the GSW including the names and phone numbers of the DPSS case carrying Eligibility Worker (EW) and GSW as applicable.

-DCFS Client is In Need of Homeless Services
+DCFS Client is In Need of CalWORKs Homeless Services

 CSW Responsibilities

-2. If the CalSAWS printout shows the client is receiving CalWORKs services:
+2. If the CalSAWS printout shows the client is receiving CalWORKs/GAIN services:

-1. Contact the HCM in the corresponding CalWORKs District office and request homeless services for the client.
-The CalSAWS printout will show the appropriate CalWORKs District Office.
-Current HCM Roster.
+1. Contact the GSW in the corresponding CalWORKs/GAIN office and request homeless services for the client.
+The CalSAWS printout will show the appropriate GAIN Regional Office.

-2. Discuss opportunity for coordination of services and decide with the HCM how to best use the partnership to assist the family, collaborate in joint monitoring and set up the frequency of communication.
+2. Discuss opportunity for coordination of services and decide with the GSW how to best use the partnership to assist the family, collaborate in joint monitoring and set up the frequency of communication.

-3. Document all contact with the Homeless Case Manager (HCM) in the Contact Notebook.
+3. Document all contact with the GSW in the CWS/CMS Contact Notebook.

-4. If the DCFS case is being closed while services are being coordinated with DPSS, tell the HCM, and/or GSW as appropriate.
+4. If the DCFS case is being closed while services are being coordinated with DPSS, tell the GSW.

-1. Once the Co-Located GSW emails the DCFS 5230 to DPSS, it is his/her responsibility to contact the CSW within three (3) business days.
+1. Once the co-Located GSW emails the DCFS 5230 to DPSS, it is the FR GSW's responsibility to contact the CSW within three (3) business days.

-2. Consult with the FR GSW to coordinate a comprehensive service plan for the parent(s) and to incorporate the CalWORKs service activities into the Case Plans.
+2. Consult with the FR GSW to coordinate a comprehensive service plan for the parent(s) and to incorporate the CalWORKs service activities into the Case Plan.

 3. Once the case plan has been approved by the SCSW, forward a copy to the FR GSW.

-4. Request a copy of the GAIN service plan from the FR GSW and file with the DCFS Case Plan Update.
+4. Request a copy of the GAIN/WtW service plan from the FR GSW and file with the DCFS Case Plan Update.

-1. When FR services are NOT ordered, notify the FR GSW by completing Part 3 of the DCFS 5230 and email it to him/her.
+1. When FR services are not ordered, notify the FR GSW by completing Part Three (III) of the DCFS 5230 and email it to them.

 1. Contacting the family to encourage compliance.